Speculorg/Terminal/configs/README.md

-# configs
+# Configs

-This directory contains the static configuration files for the Terminal project.
+This directory contains environment variable files and the Docker Compose configuration for the project.